fvdm/nodejs-geoipcity/README.md

 Lookup details for an IP address using the legacy [Maxmind GeoIP City](http://www.maxmind.com/en/web_services) webservice.
 A license key with webservice access is required.

-This module is compatible with the following Maxmind GeoIP 1 services:
+This module is compatible with the following Maxmind GeoIP legacy services:

 * Country
 * City